 - 2/3 cup of water, enough to cover (chlorine-free)

 - Dissolve the salt in a 1/4 cup of water in the bottom of a glass jar.

-- Pack the jar with the beans and garlic and dill.
-Add the culture (if you’re using it) and fill the jar with water, leaving 1″ of headroom at the top of the jar.
+- Pack the jar with the beans and garlic.
+Add the culture (if you’re using it) and fill the jar with water, leaving 1 inch of headroom at the top of the jar.

-- If you are doing a short, 3-day ferment, then just pack the beans into a wide-mouth mason jar and use a smaller, jam jar, as a weight.
+- If you are doing a short, 3-day ferment, just pack the beans into a wide-mouth mason jar and use a smaller jam jar as a weight (see photo at the top of the post).
+Cap with a loose-fitting lid.
 This recipe is designed for a pint-sized jar but will fit more easily in a quart jar.